 Automatic fire detection might also be necessary to satisfy legislation under the following circumstances:

-Inno Fire & Security are a BSi Kitemark Approved Company incorporating BAFE SP203 in Service & Maintenance of Fire Alarm Systems to BS5839–1.
+Inno Fire, Security and Electrical Contracting are a BSi Kitemark Approved Company incorporating BAFE SP203 in Service & Maintenance of Fire Alarm Systems to BS5839–1.

 It is a legal requirement that your fire alarm system is subject to periodic inspections and servicing so that faults are identified and preventative measures can be taken, all this will ensure the continued reliability of your system, any false alarm problems are identified and suitably addressed, and that you as the end user are made aware of any changes to the building that affect the protection afforded by your system.